|

 materials.

-We carry a Garmin Etrex 30, and just turn it on a few times a
+When we carry a Garmin Etrex 30, we just turn it on a few times a

 day, when we want to know exactly where we are.
 Sometimes just